odessajavaclub/coffee-pot/src/main/java/org/odessajavaclub/topic/README.md

 7. Return HTTP response

 # Happy path scenario
-When I go to /topics I want to see list of topics
+- When I go to /topics I want to see list of topics
-When I go to /topics?type="typeName" I want to see list of topics with specific type When I go to /topics?category="categoryName" I want to see list of topics with specific category When I go to /topics?status="statusName" I want to see list of topics with specific status When I go to /topics?author="authorName" I want to see list of topics with specific author When I go to /topics?sort="asc,desc" I want to see list of topics sorted by asc or desc When I go to /topics?q={"author": "Alex Pletnev"} I want to see list of topics sorted by "author" name
+- When I go to /topics/id I want to see a topic
+- When I go to /topics/name/topicName I want to see list of topics contains a name
+- When I go to /topics/type/typeName I want to see list of topics with specific type
+- When I go to /topics/status/statusName I want to see list of topics with specific status
+- When I go to /topics/author/authorName I want to see list of topics created by author
+- When I go to /topics/date/date I want to see list of topics in specific date
+- When I go to /topics/range/startDate/endDate I want to see list of topics in date range
+- When I go to /topics?sortBy="name"&order="desc" I want to see list of topics sorted by name in desc order
+- When I go to /topics?page="0"&size="100" I want to see list of topics from page 0 with 100 items

-When I go to /topic/id I want to see particular topic I want to create a new topic when I send POST request to /topic I want to update a topic when I send PUT request to /topic/id
+When I go to /topic/id I want to see particular topic I want to create a new topic when I send POST request to /topic I want to update a topic when I send PUT request to /topic/id I want to delete a topic when I send DELETE request to /topic/id